 The leader took the beer bottle from the man, and raised it above his head, ready to hit Elias with it.
-He slid down the wall as his legs couldn't support his weight anymore.
+He slid down the wall as his legs couldn't support his weight anymore, crossing him arms above his head.
 Aaron ran forward and kicked the man in the back.
 He fell over from the pain, force and anger behind it.
 It distracted the leader long enough for Elias to move out of the way.

 The leader stared Aaron straight in the eyes, still holding the beer bottle above his head.
 Aaron was trembling with fright.
 He never thought he'd go this way.
 Not tonight.

-"You little-" The leader looked about to bludegon Aaron to death, but he couldn't finish his sentence as Elias had somehow gotten up and swept his legs out from under him.
+"You little-" the leader looked about to bludegon Aaron to death, but he couldn't finish his sentence as Elias had somehow gotten up and tackled him to the ground.
 The man hit his head on the ground, and Aaron winced from the popping and cracking of bone.